 - Board of Directors, Alliance for Children’s Rights

-- Beverly Hills Bar Association, Entertainment Law Section
+- Member, Beverly Hills Bar Association, Entertainment Law Section

 - Member, Santa Monica-Malibu Unified School District Visual and Performing Arts District Advisory Committee